uw-loci/coding-club/2018-04-17 - Intro to software architecture.md

 [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming))
 as a goal.

 Think in terms of _interfaces_: the API contract.
 Do not expose anything else.

 ### Dependency injection (DI) and application containers

-* Code API to interfaces.
+* Code API to interfaces. : example: if there are multiple implementation for the same output based on hardware, the code can suggest preferenes in the meta-plugin file. a plugin using @ops.gauss* could use preference dialog to choose among different gauss filters gauss_CUDA, gauss_discrete, gauss_1D,etc.
 * Create plugins or extensions implementing those interfaces.
 * These implementations are made available in the runtime environment somehow.
 * The framework takes care of providing the available best implementation,